GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 If you developing locally, open up your IDE.

 Step 1:
 - Open a terminal from the editor (**cloud shell editor** Hamburgermenu > terminal > new terminal).
 - Check if the basic tools we need are installed.
 Run the following command.

     ```sh
     docker compose version
     ```
-If it prints out a version number you are good to go.
+- If it prints out a version number you are good to go.

 Step 2:
  - Create a shared network for all the containers.
 We will be running containers across different docker compose files so we want to ensure the db is reachable to all of the containers.

      ```sh
      docker network create db-shared-network
      ```

  - Setup the local postgres database.
 This will create a pgvector instance, 2 users, and a database.
  - It also sets up **adminer**, lightweight tool for managing databases.

      ```sh
      docker compose -f docker-compose-pgvector.yaml up -d
      ```

 Step 3:
  - Connect to the database.
- - Go to http://locahost:8082 to open the adminer interface.
+ - Go to http://locahost:8082 to open the **adminer** interface.
- - Log in to the database using the following details
+ - Log in to the database using the following details:
     - Username: main
     - Password: mainpassword
     - Database: fake-movies-db